ProvableHQ/community/leo/template.md

 # Leo Standup Notes (yyyy-mm-dd)

 Welcome to the notes page for the most recent Leo standup.
-Please see below for topics covered during the public discussion:
+Please see below for topics covered during the meeting.

 ## Agenda

-* Weekly standups from the Leo team (30 min.)
+* Weekly standups from the Leo team.
-* Current sprint epic conversation (10 min.)
+* Feature and bug prioritization.
-* Community questions (15 min.)
+* Other discussion topics.

 ## Standups